Student Assistance Programs: Helping to Close the Achievement Gap

 About half the students diagnosed with behavior problems or as emotionally disturbed will drop out of school.3 There is also a strong link between behavioral problems and emotional disturbances and violence.
 According to an FBI study, about two-thirds of school shooting incidents involved a victim of bullying.
 Bullying victims often experience depression, loneliness, and low self-esteem.4The Mental Health Services Act (MHSA), also known as Proposition 63, was passed by California voters in 2004.
 Beginning January 1, 2005, a one percent tax is levied on each taxpayer’s taxable income in excess of $1 million to fund a transformative mental health system.
 The MHSA is designed to develop programs and services that address the vast unmet needs of those with mental health problems.
 The implementation of the MHSA has included an inclusive stakeholder-input approach, so implementation of the six components that comprise the act has been staggered.
 Guidelines for the Prevention and Early Intervention (PEI) component were released in 2007.

 The statewide education system is a critical partner in ensuring that PEI services and strategies developed through MHSA include school environments and students.
 Feedback from stakeholders and other partners will be incorporated into draft guidelines for counties to use in developing their local PEI plans.
 These guidelines will include definitions of prevention and early intervention and provide suggested programs, interventions, and strategies.
-See the California Department of Mental Health for more information.
+See the California Department of Health Care Services Mental Health Services for more information.

 How a Student Assistance Program Can Help

 The purpose and intent of a Student Assistance Program (SAP) is to identify students who are having problems in school and get them the help that they need.
 This could include referral to mental health services, either at the school or to a community agency.
 SAPs are a great way for schools to augment or enhance their current learning support system.

 1Mental Illness Exacts Heavy Toll, Beginning in Youth